What is Sales Enablement?

 The answer is yes to all: anything that improves sales performance – in terms of both efficiency and effectiveness – can be part of a sales enablement action plan.

-As long as an area has been identified and analysed as hindering sales then it’s fair game for sales enablement.
+As long as an area has been identified and analysed as hindering sales then it’s fair game.

 Why do you need sales enablement?

-Research by Aberdeen has shown that 84% of sales reps at companies with best-in-class sales enablement strategies achieve their quotas, compared with 55% at companies with average strategies and 15% for laggard companies.
+Research by Aberdeen has shown that 84% of sales reps at companies with best-in-class sales enablement strategies achieve their quotas.
+Compare this with 55% at companies with average strategies and just 15% for laggard companies.

 We’ve written about how the modern B2B buyer has changed.
 When not at work, services like Uber and Netflix have conditioned us all to expect tailored and on-demand experiences.
 We want the right info at the right time – and the same is true of buyer’s expectations of the sort of content and input they receive from your business.